cfernan3/DevOpsProject/MS4-SPECIAL/README.md

 ## Cloud Migration Assessment Framework

-Many existing companies are exploring the possibility of migrating their application onto cloud
+Many start-ups and well-established companies are exploring the possibility of migrating their application onto cloud.
+The primary reason being  to reduce the cost on infrastructure deployment, operations and maintenance.
+The other reason being the auto scaling feature and flexibility provided by cloud providers.

-Some applications can be migrated to cloud without making any architectural changes.
-But certain applications need extensive changes in the architecture, networking, storage and also, its security components before being migrated.
+Cloud is the latest buzz in the technology world and every one wants to be a part of it.
+However, are all applications easily migrated to cloud?
+The answer is no. There are certain applications that need extensive changes in the architecture, networking, storage and also, its security components before being migrated.
+Moreover, various government regulations and compliance can also hinder the migration of the application onto cloud.
+How can the companies validate their application to check if it is cloud ready?
+That is what we are trying to answer.

-In this milestone, we provide a framework that assesses and analyzes the current architectural design of the application and informs the user, if the application is cloud-ready on the basis of Compute, Networking, Storage, Architecture, Security and Compliance requirements.
+We have developed a cloud migration feasibility assessment framework that asks the solution architect of the company a set of questions pertaining to the existing architectural desing and requirements of the application.
+For every answer a score is generated and at the end of the assessment, based on the overall score, the user is informed if the applciation is cloud-ready on the basis of Compute,Networking,Storage, App Architecture, Security and Compliance requirements.

 ### Implementation